tytydraco/yessleep/out/Ankle_Biter_Kilroys_Last_Job.md

 Silence on the other end.

 “Taggert,” Detlev finally broke the silence.
 “There’s  just certain things in this world that aren’t fit to discuss.
 Things men do, mistakes men make.
-When an crazy old flame you haven’t spoken to in years starts incessantly calling you, your places of business, yelling about seeing an illegitimate child that’s been dead for decades… Well you can’t have that, can you?”
+When a crazy old flame you haven’t spoken to in years starts incessantly calling you, your places of business, yelling about seeing an illegitimate child that’s been dead for decades… Well you can’t have that, can you?”

 I said nothing.

 He continued.
 “And even if you *know* this old hag is lying, you *know* that it’s bullshit, well… you still have to put a stop to it, right?
 And you put your best men on it, just in case.
-Just on the small, off chance that the little ankle biter, bastard son who drowned in a well all those years ago, really did come back.”
+Just on the small, off chance that the little ankle biter, the bastard son who drowned in a well all those years ago, really did come back.”

-“Yeah.”
+I considered his words, still not opening my mouth to answer.

 “Now, let me talk to Sasha.”